Amy Sharrocks

-Amy Sharrocks is a UK based live artist, sculptor, filmmaker and curator from London, England.
-Sharrocks' work focuses on collaboration and exchange, inviting people on journeys that they also help to create.
+Amy Sharrocks (née Norman) is a British live artist, sculptor, filmmaker and curator.
+Sharrocks's work focuses on collaboration and exchange, inviting people on journeys that they also help to create.
 She is known for large scale, live artworks in public places that use everyday activities, such as swimming or walking, in spectacular ways.
 Many of her artworks investigate the nature of cities, explore the importance of fluidity as a way of thinking, and question our constructs of city life.
 Her work has been supported by Arts Council England, The Live Art Development Agency and Artsadmin.
 Major works include SWIM (2007), a 50-person swim across London, and the ongoing Museum of Water (2013-Ongoing), a collection of over one thousand bottles of water from around the world.

 Early life and education

 Sharrocks grew up in Camden and was educated at the Sorbonne in Paris, the University of Bristol, where she studied English and French, and in Fine Art at Camberwell College of Arts.
 She is the daughter of Anne Norman, a painter, and Torquil Norman, founder of the Roundhouse Trust.